sudo-self/Rpi-shairport-sync/FEDORA.md

 ### Automatic Start

-To run automatically after user login, Shairport Sync must be installed as a user service.
+To run automatically after user login, Shairport Sync can be installed as a user service.

 ### Running From the Command Line